- Finance & Tech

 - How To Guides

 - Bug Out Bag

-There is a climb in the number of physical threats in this world and they are growing more and more as urban terrorism increases to produce fear in the public.
-And while governments in the United States and Europe develop new urban terrorist strategies, a former SAS soldier is teaching you how to survive in urban terror and crimes.
+There is a climb in the number of physical threats and terrorist attacks in this world and they are growing more and more as urban terrorism increases to produce fear in the public.
+But while governments in the United States and Europe develop new urban terrorist strategies, a former SAS soldier is teaching you how to survive in urban terror and crimes.

 His approach, and one that The Prepping Guide firmly believes in, is educating everyday civilians with the knowledge they need to take matters into their own hands.
 It’s not about being a hero, it’s about being safe, keeping others safe, and helping authorities to knock out a threat as soon as it rears its ugly, and life-taking head.